chat icon

 Working With Other Agencies

 Teams may need to coordinate with other government offices or agencies either in the course of normal daily business or the occurrence of an unusual emergency.
-Having the ability to enhance that coordination with dependable wireless communications has fast evolved from a luxury into a necessity.
+Having the ability to enhance that coordination with dependable wireless communications has become a necessity.

 Enhancing Cybersecurity

 With the steadily increasing importance of wireless networks, cybercrime is becoming a more important concern than ever.
 Hackers from foreign powers, terrorist organizations or criminal syndicates can target government facilities for any number of reasons.
 They can exploit vulnerabilities, including breakdowns in cellular connectivity, to cause major disruptions.
-Reinforcing signal with a passive DAS can be an important defense against some of those tactics.
+Reinforcing signal with DAS can be an important defense against these tactics.

 Working With WilsonPro to Improve Your Cell Signal

 WilsonPro cellular repeater systems can already be found in government buildings across the country.
-The quality of service and dependable results provided by WilsonPro, delivered on time and on budget, define the highest industry standards.
+Their quality and dependability have made a critical difference in how state and federal agencies do their job.